-During speech-language sessions, different students will be working on different things:
+During speech-language sessions, different students will be working on different things.

-Some students need help with managing the fluency of their speech if they stutter, so they will be working on their speech.
+Some students might need help with managing the fluency of their speech if they stutter, so they will be working on their speech.

 Other students need help working through and understanding the complex language that is part of the curriculum for grades 6-12, and these students are working on their language.